lojewski/taigeair.github.io/_posts/2013-05-01-why-gmail-2013-sucks-terribad-user-experience.markdown

 <h3>This is why the 2013 Gmail sucks</h3>

-1. <strong>I can't easily delete my signatures.</strong> You know when you're messaging back and forth with people, you sometimes strip out your email signatures to reduce clutter and make it more readable and less formal?
+<strong>1.
+I can't easily delete my signatures.</strong> You know when you're messaging back and forth with people, you sometimes strip out your email signatures to reduce clutter and make it more readable and less formal?
 Now you have to click on three tiny dots and then do it.
 And sometimes I forget because it's hidden from view.
 This is crappy.
 It's not user friendly.

 <center><img alt="Click on three tiny dots" src="{{site.url}}/assets/posts/Click-on-three-tiny-dots.jpg"></center>

-2. <strong>I can't easily change my email subject.</strong> Sometimes you're replying or forwarding an email and you need to modify the subject.
+<strong>2.
+I can't easily change my email subject.</strong> Sometimes you're replying or forwarding an email and you need to modify the subject.
 For example, you want to modify an email to send to someone else.
 It takes 3 clicks!!
 You first click on type of response.
 Edit subject.
 And then click into the subject.
 This is stupid.

 <center><img alt="Edit Subject Gmail" src="{{site.url}}/assets/posts/Edit-Subject-Gmail.jpg" ></center>